-- Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Default Gateway This is the IP Address of the default gateway device that allows the contact between the router and the network or host. - 2.
-Select Enabled or Disabled for this entry on the Status drop-down list. - 3.
+- 2. Enter the following information. - Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Default Gateway This is the IP Address of the default gateway device that allows for the contact between the router and the network or host. - 3.
+Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click Save.